-Picture of man with rosacea
+Picture of man needing the best rosacea treatment

 The picture of rosacea is an ever changing cycle of symptoms which are influenced by many factors.
 The symptoms of rosacea can vary substantially from one person to another.
 The specific symptoms of your rosacea can also vary substantially from day to day and hour to hour.
 Rosacea consists of one or more primary symptoms and may include other secondary symptoms.